Next Salon Discussion

 |

-Technology, Philosophy and Religion: why the anxiety?February 2012David Lewin and James Heartfield will introduce a discussion on how technology is discussed across society
+Technology, Philosophy and Religion: why the anxiety?February 2012David Lewin and James Heartfield introduced a discussion on how technology is discussed across society

 In the past, governments have always been exponents of censoring, regulating and questioning merits of access to content including pornography to hate-speech.
 But now, more and more liberals are themselves questioning the effects of technologies being deployed in wider civil society from unfettered access to the internet through road building, house building to genetic modifications of food.